6 Headstone Designs for Couples

 Regardless of what came to mind first, adding a symbol to a memorial can represent you and your spouse’s life for all to see.
 Some commons headstone symbols include:

-• Symbols of life and love, such as a heart, butterfly, book, flower or anchor.
+• Symbols of life and love, such as a heart, rings, butterfly, book, flower or anchor.

 • Animals, such as a dog, cat or horse.